This post is brought to you by Bare Snacks, but all words and eats are my own. Thanks for supporting the sponsors that keep me hungry!

 Instructions

-- Preheat the oven to 350°F and spray or grease your donut molds with non-stick spray.
+- Preheat the oven to 350°F and lightly grease a donut pan with non-stick spray.

-- In a small bowl, whisk together your flax egg by mixing the ground flaxseed with filtered water.
-Stir the almond milk and vinegar together in a separate small bowl to make a vegan “buttermilk”.
-Allow both to sit for five minutes before combining.
+- In a small bowl, whisk together the flax egg by mixing the ground flaxseed with filtered water and allowing it to gel for 5 minutes.

-- Add the vegan “buttermilk” to the flax egg bowl along with the almond butter, apple cider, and coconut sugar.
-Mix well with a fork to combine.
+- To the same bowl, add in the almond milk, almond butter, apple cider, and maple syrup.
+Mix everything well with a fork to combine.

-- Add the wet ingredients to the dry ingredients and use a spatula to mix until you have a thick better.
+- Next, add in the oat flour, almond flour, cinnamon, nutmeg, and baking powder to the bowl and use a spatula to mix everything until you have a thick batter.

-- Transfer the donut pan to the oven and bake for 22-25 minutes.
-Remove the donuts from the oven and let sit in the tray for 5-10 minutes.
+- Transfer the donut pan to the oven and bake for 22-25 minutes, or until they start to pull away from the edges of the pan and are slightly firm to the touch.
+Remove the donuts from the oven and allow them to cool for 5-10 minutes before removing.
 Use a small knife to wiggle each donut out of the mold, then transfer them to a cooling rack to cool completely.

 - Add the coconut sugar, cinnamon, and apple chips to a high speed blender and process until you have a fine dust.
 Transfer the “dust” into a large bowl.
 Pour the almond milk into a small bowl.
-Very quickly “dunk” the donuts into the almond milk then swirl them around in the cinnamon sugar bowl to roughly coat them.
-Repeat with the remaining donuts until all of the donuts are coated.
+To dust the donuts, quickly dip each the donut into the almond milk then swirl them around in the cinnamon sugar apple dust to roughly coat them.
+Repeat this process with the remaining donuts until all of the donuts are well coated coated.

 Notes